The Massacre

-The Massacre is the second studio album by American rapper 50 Cent, released on March 8, 2005, via Interscope Records, Eminem's Shady Records, 50 Cent's G-Unit Records, and Dr. Dre's Aftermath Entertainment.
+The Massacre is the second studio album by the American rapper 50 Cent, released on March 3, 2005, via Interscope Records, Eminem's Shady Records, 50 Cent's G-Unit Records, and Dr. Dre's Aftermath Entertainment.
 With production from Dr. Dre, Eminem, Scott Storch, Sha Money XL and others, the album features guest appearances from G-Unit affiliates Tony Yayo, Olivia, Eminem and Jamie Foxx.

-Preceded by the singles "Disco Inferno" and "Candy Shop", the album debuted atop the Billboard 200, selling 1.15 million copies in its first four days; it remained atop the chart for six weeks after its release.
+Preceded by the singles "Disco Inferno" and "Candy Shop", the album debuted atop the Billboard 200, selling 1.14 million copies in its first four days; it remained atop the chart for six weeks after its release.
 The Massacre received generally positive reviews from music critics, and was 50 Cent's second consecutive number one album on the chart.
 Following its release, the album spawned the Billboard Hot 100-top ten singles "Just A Lil Bit" and "Outta Control."

 Background

 The original title for the album was revealed as The St. Valentine's Day Massacre, named after the 1929 Chicago gang murder spree known as Saint Valentine's Day Massacre.
 50 Cent intended the album to be released on February 15, 2005, but Interscope was not interested.
 He leaked "Disco Inferno" in order to force their hand, and Interscope released it on March 7.

 Originally, songs intended for the album included "Hate It or Love It", "Higher" and "Special" but the songs were eventually given to the Game's The Documentary, causing a majority of The Massacre to be reworked.
 Although, a G-Unit remix of "Hate it or Love It" appeared as a bonus track on this album.

 After 50 Cent released the Game from his G-Unit Records imprint on live radio February 21, 2005, a shootout occurred.
 Paul Rosenberg of Shady Records and Jimmy Iovine of Interscope worried that the album would underperform due to the negativity of the Hot 97 shooting.
 50 and the Game later entered into a truce six days after The Massacre was released, but their animosity rose up again after Game made fun of G-Unit at Hot 97's annual Summer Jam, where he first used the "G-Unot" insult, later turning to a boycott.